mui/mui-x/docs/data/advanced-components/overview.md

 Licenses are perpetual: the license key will work forever with the current version of the software.

 But **access to updates and upgrades** is not perpetual.
+An expired license key will always work with the version of the component it was licensed to cover.
-Installing a version of the component released after the license key has expired will trigger a watermark and console message.
+But if you try to install a newer version of the component with an expired license, it will display a watermark and a console warning.
 For example, if you purchase a one-year license today, you are not licensed to install a version released two years in the future, but you can optionally update to any version, including major versions, if it's released in the next 12 months.

 #### Invalid license key